 New Zealand is a popular study abroad destination for a host of different reasons.
 Great universities, high standard of living, stunning landscapes, and also a strong higher education system which was ranked 16th in the most recent QS Higher Education System Strength Rankings.
-Although studying in New Zealand can be an expensive proposition, scholarships can help in lowering the overall expenditure of international students.
-Read on to find out all about New Zealand scholarships so that you can maximise your chances of getting one!
+Although studying in New Zealand can be an expensive proposition, the overall expenditure with New Zealand scholarships for international students could lower expenses.
+Read on to find out all about New Zealand scholarships for undergraduate and postgraduate study, so that you can maximise your chances of getting one!

 University-Specific New Zealand Scholarships